ImChouOWO/TEJPredict/README.md

 ﻿# TEJPredict

-Using TEJ data set to predict Net profit margin growth rate by RNN and Attention analysis
+Using TEJ dataset to predict Net profit margin growth rate by RNN and Attention analysis

 # set up